hoeck/typesafe-query-builder/README.md

 Internally, it maps the query parameters to postgres `$n` positional parameters and a parameter value array to guarantee that the values are escaped properly and the generated query is safe against sql injections.

+Conditions created with `whereEq` and `whereIn` additionally accept the special `query.anyParam` value to disable this condition.

 #### `query.whereEq(column, parameterKey)`

 Append a `WHERE col = $parameter` condition to the query.